samuller/pgmerge/docs/faq.md

 [1]: https://www.postgresql.org/docs/current/static/populate.html

+## What alternatives are there to pgmerge?

+There are many tools for PostgreSQL that provide import/export functionality.
+The best tool depends on what your requirements are.
+Some alternatives are:

+* **pg_dump** / **pg_restore**: built-in tools for directly importing/exporting full tables to an SQL or binary format
+* Postgres' **COPY** command: built-in SQL command for importing/exporting any table or query data to various different text, CSV or binary formats
+* **pgloader**: external tool that uses COPY to do bulk imports, but with better error handling
+* **pgmerge**: external tool that uses COPY to import/export full tables or table subsets in CSV format, but on import also does merging using primary key or other unique columns

 ## Can pgmerge export the schema for my database/tables?

 No, to get your database schema you can use `pg_dump` which comes installed with Postgres: